Entertainment

 Third Quarter Surge

 The third quarter proved to be the turning point in the game, where the Mavericks truly took control.
 After a competitive first half that saw Dallas leading by just 5 points (57-52), the Mavericks came out of the locker room firing on all cylinders.
-They started the quarter on 15-4 surge, soon expanding their advantage to double digits, with Dončić and Irving leading the charge.
+They started the quarter on a 15-4 surge, soon expanding their advantage to double digits, with Dončić and Irving leading the charge.

 Dallas’ ball movement and off-ball screens confused the Timberwolves’ defense, allowing the Mavericks to get open looks from three-point range.
 Tim Hardaway Jr. was particularly effective during this stretch, knocking down two consecutive threes to further demoralize Minnesota’s defense.
 By the end of the third quarter, Dallas had outscored the Timberwolves 36-24, effectively putting the game out of reach.